Residency and Orientation

 In addition to the valuable interactions with renowned faculty, hand-picked staff, and your peers, each residency student is provided with a welcome reception/dinner, breakfast and lunch on each full day, acclaimed guest speakers, printed materials, and full technological support.

-Orientation students can look forward to much of the content provided to residency students, but in a rigorous, half-day format.
+Orientation students can look forward to much of the content provided to residency students, but in a rigorous, full day format.

 Ready to Find Out More?